LycorisDev/c_game_treasure-venture/README.md

 through written commands, and only displays written text.
 There is no graphical element. *Treasure Venture* also contains a mini-game entitled "[Twenty Squares](https://github.com/LycorisDev/c_game_twenty-squares)", that I leave you to discover as well as the game itself.

-Written in C, it's available in two versions: CLI and GUI.
-"CLI" stands for "Command-Line Interface", and is the version which runs in the terminal, whereas "GUI" stands for "Graphics User Interface" and this version opens a window.
-The GUI is made with GTK4, a C library.

-Linux can run both versions, Windows can run the CLI, and I don't know for Mac.
+Both of these projects are written in C.

 **Makefile Rules for Compilation**
-- `make`: GUI for Linux.
+- `make`: For Linux (it might work on Mac as well).
-- `make cli`: CLI for Linux.
+- `make win64`: For Windows 64-bit.
-- `make win64` or `make win32`: CLI for Windows.
+- `make win32`: For Windows 32-bit.